JayThibs/tex-to-md-bounty/Distribution Shift Robustness_ Try 2/main.md

 <p align=center>
 <img src="images/sketch.jpeg" title="fig:" id="fig:renditions" style="width:7.5cm" alt="Example images from ImageNet-Sketch (top) and ImageNet-R (bottom)." />
 <img src="images/renditions.png" title="fig:" id="fig:renditions" style="width:7.5cm" alt="Example images from ImageNet-Sketch (top) and ImageNet-R (bottom)." />
+Figure 2: Example images from ImageNet-Sketch (top) and ImageNet-R (bottom).
 </p>

-<p align=center>These two datasets are designed to benchmark a model’s robustness to a
-significant, yet still controlled, distribution shift.
+These two datasets are designed to benchmark a model’s robustness to a significant, yet still controlled, distribution shift.
 In particular, these datasets test whether a model can generalize from a dataset composed of largely real-world images to datasets consisting of sketches or other artistic renditions.
-This is a difficult task and, if achieved, provides strong evidence for a model’s robustness to distribution shifts.</p>
+This is a difficult task and, if achieved, provides strong evidence for a model’s robustness to distribution shifts.

 ### ImageNet-A